qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 ![Input token embeddings](/articles_data/late-interaction-models/input-embeddings.png)

 The input token embeddings are context-free and learned during the training process of the model.
-Thus, each token has identical embedding, no matter where it appears in the text.
+Thus, each token would always get identical embedding, no matter where it appears in the text.
 At this stage, each token embedding does not know anything about the context in which it appears.
 That's the job of the transformer model to contextualize the embeddings.

 A lot has been said about the attention role in the transformer models, but in a nutshell, this mechanism is responsible for cross-tokens relations.
 Each of the transformer modules takes a sequence of token embeddings as input and produces a sequence of output token embeddings.
-Both sequences have the same length, as each token embedding is processed using the information from the other token embeddings in the current step.
+Both sequences have the same length, as each token embedding is enriched with the information from the other token embeddings in the current step.

 ![Output token embeddings](/articles_data/late-interaction-models/output-embeddings.png)